bengtfredh/pinebook-pro-fedora-installer/README.md

 ```
 Run the script pointing to /dev/loopX.
 * You need to flash image with a tool that preserve UUID like dd.
-* You should expand and grow root partition/filesystem.
+* You should expand and grow root partition/filesystem while offline.

 ## Other notes:

 This script **should** be distro-agnostic, which means you can install *pinebook-pro-fedora-installer* from **any** distro, as long as the dependencies are met.

 ## Credits
-Inspiration and code parts from:
+Inspiration from:
 https://gitlab.manjaro.org/manjaro-arm/applications/manjaro-arm-installer
 https://github.com/nikhiljha/pp-fedora-sdsetup
 https://github.com/daniel-thompson/pinebook-pro-debian-installer.git